yorkulibraries/islandora_group/README.md

 ## Status

 - Currently, by tagging the node, it can add node and its media to a Group, then Group with configuration can take care of access control.
+- **Automated**:
+  - When a group is created, a taxonomy term is created in `Islandora Access` vocabulary.
+  - Experimenting with [Rules](https://www.drupal.org/project/rules) to have the automation of creating a group when Islandora object is created with Model field is set to "Collection".
-- **Issues**:
+- **Ongoing Issues**:
   - Unable to implement access control from Media level only, ie. restrict media only, but metadata can be opened for public.
   - Remove node/media from Group UI instead can be buggy which may lead to 500 error.
-  - Effecting the search count of Search results in a Solr View.
+  - Effecting the search count of Search results in a Solr View (possibly from Group).